Kroc/PortaDOOM/PortaDOOM/files/ports/crispy-doom/README.Music.txt

 On modern Windows systems it is not possible to directly access the OPL chip, even when running as Administrator.
-Fortunately, it is possible to use the “ioperm.sys” driver developed for Cygwin:
+Fortunately, it is possible to use the “ioperm.sys” driver developed for Cygwin (look for iopermsys-0.2.1.tar.bz2):

   http://openwince.sourceforge.net/ioperm/